 - Add two cups of whole milk when the mixture is smooth and creamy.
 Taste and add additional salt and pepper, if needed.

-- Optional: garnish with fresh chopped parsley.
-Serve Simple Old-Fashioned Potato Soup immediately while it is still hot.
+- Optional: top it with shredded cheese, bacon bits, and chopped chives.
+Serve this creamy potato soup immediately while it is still hot.

 What is potato soup:

-This is a hearty and “stick to the ribs” kind of creamy soup made with potatoes.
-Robust and full of flavor, it’s made from potatoes and other ingredients such as chicken stock, milk, vegetables, and seasonings.
+This is a hearty and “stick to the ribs” kind of creamy soup.
+Robust and flavorful, it’s made from potatoes and other ingredients such as chicken stock, milk, vegetables, and seasonings.

-- Russets and Yukon Gold: are best because they have a high starch content; they break down quickly when cooked to produce a smoother texture making them an excellent choice for creamy potato soups.
+- Russet potatoes and Yukon Golds are best because they have a high starch content; they break down quickly when cooked to produce a smoother texture, making them an excellent choice for creamy potato soups.

 Recipe variations: